rsharp-lang/enigma/README.md

 ## Classification Example

-An example of solve a classification problem by use the svm classifier:
+Some examples of solve a classification problem, and inspect the dataset at first for the one class classification problem:

 ```r
 data("bezdekIris");